 2.2 Night Light: Similar like Flux but bundled in Windows 10

 Users are free to adjust the screen temperature from the Settings menu.
-I previously covered about Night Light in this article.
+I previously covered Night Light in this article.
 Night Light also won’t affect the color when taking a screenshot.

 2.3 Using a monitor that supports blue light reduction technology